baffles/baf.zone/README.md

 ## Third Party Code

-I'm using [Font Awesome](http://fortawesome.github.com/Font-Awesome/) by David Gandy for several icons on the site.
-This exists as a submodule in this repository.
+I'm using [Font Awesome](http://fontawesome.github.com/Font-Awesome/) by David Gandy for several icons on the site.

-I'm using [Impress](http://bartaz.github.com/impress.js) by Bartek Szopka for the cool CSS3 effects when changing "pages."
 This exists as a submodule in this repository.

 I'm making use of [CoffeeScript](http://coffeescript.org/) (running on